Froude, Saskatchewan: History

 Froude is named after the English historian James Anthony Froude.

 The post office opened on June 1, 1908, in a private dwelling, Section 27, Township 8, Range 10, W2.
 On December 31, 1969, the post office shut its doors.

 Demographics

 The community of Froude had a peak population of 200 citizens in 1920–21.
 It has struggled over the years to maintain a steady population and has now become a semi–ghost town, with few residents remaining.

 Businesses

-Froude once a had a booming economy with a variety of businesses such as Canadian Pacific Railway telegraph and Dominion Express services, two grain elevators, Federal Grain Co. and North Star Grain Co. offices, a bank, a hardware store, a general store, a blacksmith, and a Presbyterian church.
+Froude once a had a booming economy with a variety of businesses such as Canadian Pacific Railway telegraph and Dominion Express services, two grain elevators, Federal Grain Co. and North Star Grain Co. offices, a bank, hardware store, general store, blacksmith, and a Presbyterian church.

 Location geography

-Froude is located in the Federal Electoral District of Souris—Moose Mountain in the Rural Municipality of Griffin No. 66, at an elevation of 2012 ft.
+Froude is located in the Federal Electoral District of Souris—Moose Mountain in the RM of Griffin No. 66, at an elevation of 2012 ft.